peacecorps/realtrack-android/README.md

 #### Proposed features

-* Create a sign-in sheet so PCVs can collect details on participants
 * Recording meetings with local leaders
 * Allow PCVs to tweet their accomplishments
 * Ability to share images from phone's gallery